List of Saw characters: Gus Colyard

 Gus Colyard, a businessman, is a victim of the nerve gas house.
-He and Xavier Chavez attempt to use a key on a booby-trapped door, and Gus is shot through the eye while peering through the peephole.
+He and Xavier Chavez attempt to use a key on a booby-trapped door, ignoring a written warning not to do so.
+Gus is killed instantly when a revolver behind the door discharges through the peephole, shooting him in the head.
 Like the other victims, Gus was in the house because he was framed for crimes he did not commit by Detective Eric Matthews.
 Gus later appears in a flashback in Saw IV, in which he quarrels with Cecil Adams in Jill Tuck's health clinic.
 In a flashback in Saw V, Gus is seen lying unconscious while John Kramer and Mark Hoffman set up the nerve gas house.
 It is shown in Saw V that his surname is Colyard, as indicated by a document observed by Agent Peter Strahm.